Stalking the monster rewards card sign-up bonus

 “It doesn’t make sense to make charges to your card to meet the spending requirement if you end up having to pay interest,” Dubash says.
 “Accumulating credit card debt to get a rewards bonus is just not worth it.”

 Instead, bloggers like Dubash, who have practically made a career of cashing in on rewards card offers, use numerous tricks to meet the minimum spending requirement.
-Here is a sampling of strategies.
+Here is a sampling of their strategies:

 Many people use a combination of checks, debit cards, cash or online bill pay for regular expenses such as food and recurring bills.